wp-plugins/knews/readme.txt

 10. The Officina Template.

 == Changelog ==

+= 1.5.9 =
+* Added language filter in subscribers administration
+* Added support for the new MAC Safari versions (WYSIWYG drag & drop works again)
+* Solved link tracking bug for stats

 = 1.5.8 =
 * Solved the "email submission failed" message.
 It's a bug introduced in 1.5.7 (the emails really was sent,